 Final Thoughts

-If you’ve made mistakes and met one or more of the reasons for being denied a checking account, it’s not too late to fix them.
+If you’ve made mistakes and met one or more of the reasons for being denied a bank account, it’s not too late to fix them.

 Just like your credit score changes constantly, so does your ChexSystems report.
 You may need to negotiate to get bad marks off your report.
 But, you can also improve your financial habits moving forward, so your report improves over time.